 When you arrive in the village, ask respectfully to meet with the chief.
 You may need to wait hours for him to return from wherever he is.
 Be patient and play some games with the dozens of children who are now surrounding you, watching your every move (but don’t give them candy or money).

 If you brought small gifts (soap, sardines, sugar), present them to the village elders and chief as a gesture of thanks.
 You’ll probably be directed to set up camp in the front yard of a house, presumably the chief’s.
-There is a small fee for this, just a few dollars, probably negotiable.
+There is a small fee for this, just a few dollars, probably negotiable but we didn’t bother.

 There is a pit latrine around the corner, and you can make a cooking fire to prepare dinner.
 There is a water source nearby (bring a water purification method) and someone can bring a bucket of water for you to rinse off with (in full view of all the staring children of course).

 Most of the villagers speak Krio and not much English.
 We were lucky to have an impromptu translator in our group, but I assume groups of exclusively English-speaking tourists get by somehow.
-I’m guessing the negotiations are even harder in that case.
+I’m guessing the negotiations are even harder, and the final price higher, in that case.

 In my case, at Sinekoro I had the good fortune to meet and link up with four American NGO workers and their Sierra Leonean driver and friends.
 This ultimately saved me money, upped the fun factor, created new friendships, and scored me a ride back to Makeni in their Land Cruiser after my malaria symptoms kicked in.
 It was also invaluable having the help of their Krio-speaking driver and friends for sorting out details with the villagers.